Tom Robbins appears in the following:

 Early this morning the FBI and local law enforcement made what may be the biggest mafia bust in a single day in US history.
 Over 100 organized crime members have been arrested for various criminal charges.
 Tom Robbins, Village Voice reporter, and Jon M. Shane, assistant professor of criminal justice at John Jay College, join us to talk about the arrests.

 NYC-TV is the city's own television station, and it used be, well, a sleepy place not exactly known for cutting edge broadcasts.
-Under Mayor Bloomberg, who made his fortune in the media business, the annual budget of NYC-TV jumped from about $2-million to over $10-million, and attracted some of the ...
+Under Mayor Bloomberg, who made his fortune in the media business, the annual budget of NYC-TV jumped from about $2-million to over $10-million, ...